logo

 Dependencies

-To self-host Colanode, you need PostgreSQL, Redis or Valkey, and an S3-compatible storage service.
+To self-host Colanode, you need PostgreSQL, Redis or Valkey, and a storage backend for file storage.

 Postgres